 In addition to her success on television, Deen is the author of 14 cookbooks that have sold more than 8,000,000 copies and her bimonthly magazine Cooking with Paula Deen has a circulation of nearly 1,000,000 today.
 When Paula tours the country making personal appearance to talk about life, family and cooking, thousands of people come to participate.
 On New Year's Day 2011, Paula was the Grand Marshall of the Tournament of Roses Parade.

 Ever grateful for all she has been blessed with, Paula and her family continue to give back to the community.
-Paula is a member of the board of the Bethesda Home for Boys, works tirelessly for America’s Second Harvest and partners with Smithfield Foods Helping Hungry Homes™ which has donated protein for more than 10,000,000 meals for America’s hungry.
+Paula is a member of the board of the Bethesda Home for Boys, works tirelessly for America's Second Harvest and in 2012, launched The Bag Lady Foundation, supporting issues of hunger which effect women and families across the country.

 My Recipe Box | Log in to view

 Join Paula for a book signing/meet & greet from 11:00 – 2:00 at Wolf Furniture in Hagerstown, MD.

 Friday, May 9th starting at 6:30 pm at the Downstream Casino Pavilion.
 Admission: $100 per person; $60 per person for auction only.
 Limited seating available.
 Purchase tickets online.
 Proceeds benefit The Bag Lady Foundation.